talhazaidi13/Cascaded-Deep-Reinforcement-Learning-Based-Multi-Revolution-Low-Thrust-Spacecraft-Orbit-Transfer/README.md

   ```
    Note:  Make sure that while training --sh_flag 0
 - `Final weights` folder: Contains the final trained weights for all six scenarios.
 - `CSV Files` folder:  Contains Csv files which is used to communicate between Matlab and python programs data.
+- `Plots` : The resulting plots from training or testing the DRL agents will be saved in plots folder.
+-

 ## Setting up Enviornment: